KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 ---

 ### Install OpenCV
-Install the core OpenCV library to work with image processing, computer vision, and camera input
+Install the core OpenCV library to work with image processing, computer vision, and camera input.

+-